AngleProtocol/angle-docs/deprecated/core-module/lending.md

 Usually, folding strategies in DeFi simply target a specific leverage for which teams are confident enough, and know they can make an additional profit.
 However this does not guarantee a profit in all cases, can be sub-optimal, and most of all requires human intervention and monitoring.

-**Angle folding strategy automatically compute the optimal quantity of assets to borrow and re-supply on-chain to maximize its yield.**
+**Angle folding strategy automatically compute the optimal quantity of assets to borrow and re-supply onchain to maximize its yield.**

 This makes it both more efficient that other folding strategies, and a clear improvement compared to the base strategy.